SUSE/doc-modular/templates/README.md

 concepts/network_ipv6_vs_ipv4.xml
 ```

-Second componenmt of the article should be an abbreviated title:
+The second component of the article should be an abbreviated title:
 ```
 articles/systemd_timer_working_with.xml
 articles/autoyast_understand_config_file.xml